izreal1990-collab/MillennialAi/DEPENDENCIES.md

 # Dependencies License Report

-This document provides a comprehensive overview of all third-party dependencies used in the MillenialAi project and their respective licenses.
+This document provides a comprehensive overview of all third-party dependencies used in the MillennialAi project and their respective licenses.

 ## 📊 License Summary